etwk/blog/content/lists/books.md

 - Fatima Mernissi
 	- [ ] Dreams of Trespass: Tales of a Harem Girlhood
 	- [ ] The Veil And The Male Elite: A Feminist Interpretation Of Women's Rights In Islam
-- [ ] White Tears/Brown Scars: How White Feminism Betrays Women of Color
+- [ ] White Tears/Brown Scars: How White Feminism Betrays Women of Color #must
 - [ ] When God Was a Woman (Merlin Stone) #must #history
 - [ ] The Creation of Patriarchy (Gerda Lerner) #history
 - [ ] We Are Not Born Submissive: How Patriarchy Shapes Women's Lives